Holic75/Baldurs-gate-dnd-3.5/README.md

 ### SKALD
 Advantages:
 – +1 bonus to hit and damage rolls.
-– Can use Rage (starts with one use at level 2 then gets another every 4 levels thereafter), though Skald never gets benifits of Greater or Mighty Rage.
+– Can use Rage (starts with one use at level 2 then gets another every 4 levels thereafter), though Skald never gets benefits of Greater or Mighty Rage.
 ```
 RAGE: The enraged status lasts for 10 rounds and provides a +4 bonus to Strength and Constitution, a -2 penalty to Armor Class and a +2 bonus to Saving Throws vs. Spell, as well as immunity to all charm, hold, fear, maze, stun, sleep, confusion, and level drain spells.
 At the end of the rage, the character loses the rage modifiers and becomes fatigued (-2 penalty to Strength, -2 penalty to Dexterity) for the duration of 5 rounds.